jomadu/ai-rules-manager/docs/product/technical-specification.md

 **Options:**
 - `--global` - Uninstall from global configuration
 - `--dry-run` - Show what would be removed
-- `--channel channel1 --channel channel2` - Remove from specific channels only (default: all channels)
+- `--channels channel1,channel2` - Remove from specific channels only (default: all channels)

 ### 3.5 Search Command